erinborders/Portfolio/README.md

 -styled contact me section
 - extend white section underneath projects for testimonials
 - add button at bottom to scroll to top
-- add labels on products over images with white border
+- add labels on products/projects over images with white border

 Future:
 - create nav bar for desktop